 - loot - specifically designed for students, this links to a prepaid VISA card making tracking purchases simple

 When calculating your budget, don't forget about one-off costs such as special occasions, birthday presents, family outings... and trips to the dentist!
 The Which Student Guide gives a list of ten things to include.
 Also, Brightside have produced a brilliant online student calculator that can help you establish, monitor and review your budget on an ongoing basis.
+Save the Student provide some handy tips for saving money, together with a broad range of useful online tools and calculators to help you make the most of your finances.

 Don't forget to look out for discounts and savings, especially those aimed at students.
 Use your NUS student card wherever possible to get student discounts and freebies.